yhluk/reading-notes/README.md

 *2. Mistakes are valuable*
 *3. Constructive critiscism is helpfull*

-My name is Yurii, and here is my portfolio [https://yhluk.github.io/reading-notes/]
+My name is Yurii, and here is my [Portfolio] (https://yhluk.github.io/reading-notes/)